-One of the first symptoms of a problem with the driveshaft is abnormal noises.
-If the bushing or bearing that support the driveshaft, or the driveshaft U-joints wear out or fail it they can interfere with the driveshaft’s ability to rotate correctly.
-This may result in unusual rattling, clunking, or even scraping sounds from underneath the vehicle.
+Abnormal noises are another symptom of a problem with the driveshaft.
+If the bushing or bearing that supports the driveshaft or the driveshaft U-joints wear out or fail, they can interfere with the driveshaft’s ability to rotate correctly.
+This may result in unusual rattling, clunking, scraping, or even squeaking sounds from underneath the vehicle.
+U-joint in need of lubrication may also cause a squeaking noise at low speeds.
+Clicking or knocking sounds specifically can signify a faulty CV joint.
 Any noises such as these are an indicator that the vehicle should be serviced as soon as possible.

 Problems with turning the vehicle is another likely sign of a bad driveshaft.
 A broken driveshaft can prevent wheels from turning properly, giving you trouble when trying to make turns.
 This issue limits your overall control of the car.
 You need any issues that prevent you from driving the car correctly addressed right away for safe driving and continued use of the vehicle.

 Experiencing a significant shudder when accelerating from low speed or a stopped position, it can be another sign of failing driveshaft components.
 A loose U-joint or bad center bearing within the driveshaft may cause the faltering acceleration.
 You may also hear sounds while the car is shuddering from the worn-out U-joint.
 You’ll want to have such issues checked out as soon as possible by a certified mechanic.